emhamza/portfolio/README.md

-# portfolio
-This repo is for developing my professional portfolio
+[This repo](https://emhamza.github.io/portfolio/) is for developing my professional portfolio.